TYsewyn/www-timysewyn-be/src/posts/2016-03-12-Digitally-signing-your-JSON-documents.md

 ## JWA

-JSON Web Algorithms (<OutboundLink href="https://tools.ietf.org/html/rfc7518" rel="noreferrer" target="_blank">RFC7518</OutboundLink>) defines algorithms and their identifiers to be used in JWS and JWE.
+JSON Web Algorithms (<a href="https://tools.ietf.org/html/rfc7518" target="_blank">RFC7518</a>) defines algorithms and their identifiers to be used in JWS and JWE.
 The three parameters that specify algorithms are “alg” for JWS, “alg” and “enc” for JWE.
-Visit following links to view the list of supported algorithms for <OutboundLink href="https://tools.ietf.org/html/rfc7518#section-3" rel="noreferrer" target="_blank">JWS</OutboundLink> and <OutboundLink href="https://tools.ietf.org/html/rfc7518#section-5" rel="noreferrer" target="_blank">JWE</OutboundLink>
+Visit following links to view the list of supported algorithms for <a href="https://tools.ietf.org/html/rfc7518#section-3" target="_blank">JWS</a> and <a href="https://tools.ietf.org/html/rfc7518#section-5" target="_blank">JWE</a>

 ## JWT

-JSON Web Token (<OutboundLink href="https://tools.ietf.org/html/rfc7519" rel="noreferrer" target="_blank">RFC7519</OutboundLink>) is used for passing claims between parties in a web application environment.
+JSON Web Token (<a href="https://tools.ietf.org/html/rfc7519" target="_blank">RFC7519</a>) is used for passing claims between parties in a web application environment.
-Because the tokens are designed to be compact and URL-safe they are especially usable in a web browser <OutboundLink href="https://en.wikipedia.org/wiki/Single_sign-on" rel="noreferrer" target="_blank">single sign-on</OutboundLink> (SSO) context.
+Because the tokens are designed to be compact and URL-safe they are especially usable in a web browser <a href="https://en.wikipedia.org/wiki/Single_sign-on" target="_blank">single sign-on</a> (SSO) context.
-JWT claims can be typically used to pass the identity of authenticated users between an <OutboundLink href="https://en.wikipedia.org/wiki/Identity_provider" rel="noreferrer" target="_blank">identity provider</OutboundLink> and a <OutboundLink href="https://en.wikipedia.org/wiki/Service_provider" rel="noreferrer" target="_blank">service provider</OutboundLink>.
+JWT claims can be typically used to pass the identity of authenticated users between an <a href="https://en.wikipedia.org/wiki/Identity_provider" target="_blank">identity provider</a> and a <a href="https://en.wikipedia.org/wiki/Service_provider" target="_blank">service provider</a>.
 JWT relies on all previously mentioned JSON standards.

 The JWT standard defines claims - key/value pairs asserting information about a subject.